-Black and Hispanic workers have the lowest rates of coverage in private employer-based pension plans (Angel, et al. 2024), increasing their reliance on Social Security benefits as a sole source of income in retirement.
-The experiment with defined contribution plans (i.e., an individual contributes to their own retirement benefit) in lower income countries has been challenged by an inability of workers to contribute enough and disincentives for employers to pay more in wages to support retirement savings, leaving workers exposed to financial insecurity in later life.
-Mudrazija and Ayala (2024) confirm that immigrants, and particularly older immigrants, do not burden the U.S. public benefits system; they use fewer public benefits than non-immigrants, with the sole exception of food stamps, after 2018.
+Black and Hispanic workers have the lowest rates of coverage in private employer-based pension plans (Angel et al., 2024), increasing their reliance on Social Security benefits as a sole source of income in retirement.
+The experiment with defined contribution plans (i.e., individuals contribute to their own retirement benefit) in lower income countries has been challenged by an inability of workers to contribute enough and disincentives for employers to pay more in wages to support retirement savings, leaving workers exposed to financial insecurity in later life.

-- The current system is inequitable and disadvantages low skilled workers.
-Policymakers can offer matching contribution programs which would incentivize employers to employ lower skilled workers. - Automatic enrollment in retirement plans increases participation and contributions and should be considered as a policy lever. - Given that immigrants offer significant economic, social, and tax benefits to the U.S., research confirming that they do not pose an undue burden on public benefits may provide some political leverage to inform and shift public mood and federal immigration policy.
+- √ The current system is inequitable and disadvantages low-skilled workers.
+Policymakers can offer matching contribution programs, which would incentivize employers to employ low-skilled workers. - ✓ Automatic enrollment in retirement plans increases participation and contributions and should be considered as a policy lever. - ✓ Given that immigrants offer significant economic, social, and tax benefits to the United States, research confirming that they do not pose an undue burden on public benefits may provide some political leverage to inform and shift public mood and federal immigration policy.